 While certainly not required for Revit use, having more than one display can offer a productivity boost.
 Revit has limited multi-display support at this time.
 You can drag some tool palettes and dialogs out of the Revit application window and onto another display, but you can’t drag drawing views outside of the Revit application window.
 However, you can stretch your Revit application window across multiple displays, but you'll want to make sure your displays are the same size and resolution.

 One other thing to keep in mind is that many displays (especially on laptops) have “glossy” screens.
 The glossiness can create a lot of reflections that can make it challenging to use in direct light.
 The glossy displays can look great while watching a movie, but maybe not so great when doing fine line work in Revit.
 Some users are very sensitive while others aren’t as much.

-For external displays, there's no excuse for anything smaller than 23", but 24" or larger is recommended - you'll really appreciate the extra space.
+For external displays, there's no excuse for anything smaller than 23", but 24" or larger is recommended - you'll really appreciate the extra screen real estate.
 You'll probably want an external display for a laptop as well for extended use, but if you plan on doing extensive work on the laptop display, get at least a 15" or preferably 17”+ display (if you’re willing to sacrifice some portability).

 HP, Dell, Lenovo, Sony, Acer, etc. are all fine.
 If you can find a reputable local system builder, that's a great way to go as well.
 There may be some differences in build quality and overall reliability, but they all have pretty much the same components inside, so it mostly comes down to personal preference, available system configurations, budget, etc. Some users working solo or in small offices may choose to build their own computers, buying all the components and assembling the computer themselves (or with the help of a tech-savvy friend).